Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 vs. Boston Dynamics Atlas

-Boston Dynamics Atlas represents the research-focused approach to humanoid robotics, with incredible dynamic movement capabilities.
-However, Atlas is not available for commercial purchase and remains a research platform.
-It's being piloted at Hyundai's Georgia facility, with estimated pricing around $140,000-$150,000 if commercialized in 2026-2028.
+Boston Dynamics Atlas has incredible dynamic movement but isn't for sale.
+It's being piloted at Hyundai's Georgia facility, estimated at $140,000-$150,000 if commercialized in 2026-2028.

-vs. Unitree Robots
+vs. Unitree Robots (Available Now)

 vs. Other Competitors